addr2data/aws-certification-prep/README.rst

 ------------
 Recently, I decided to pursue AWS certification.
 Mostly for career reasons, but also because the ability to spin up infrastructure with a series of API calls fascinates me.
 I've been playing with AWS EC2, off and on, since 2012, but have never used it in a meaningful way.
 Considering how much the AWS ecosystem has grown over the years, it seems, I have my work cut out for me.

-In addition to certification, I want to become a skilled AWS user.
+In addition to certification, I want to become a highly skilled user of AWS services.
 I have a small, but reasonable budget for AWS spend each month.
 Combine that with the 'free tier eligibility' of the new account I created for this project and I should be able to get a decent amount of hands-on experience.
 My goal is to work primarily with the AWS CLI, but I also want to get comfortable writing Python scripts that leverage the API directly, so Boto3 (the AWS Python SDK) will be a necessity.

-I have created this public GitHub project to force myself to be more organized and systematic in my approach.
-I am approaching this project, as if I am building a training resource for others.
+I have created this public GitHub project to force myself to be more organized and methodical in my approach.
+I am building out this project, as a training resource for others.
 I know this approach will help me greatly, but I sincerely hope others will find value in it.

 **I expect this project to be a work-in-progress for at least 12 months.**